AbigailSC/AbigailSC/README.md

   <summary> 👉 More about me </summary>

   - 🤝 I’m looking for help with finding projects to contribute to!
-  - 💻 I’m currently developing Musitracker, an application which will allow you to search, listen and save the music you like.
+  - 💻 I’m currently developing AnimeApp, an application which will allow watch anime.
   - ✍️  In my free time, I play videogames, I draw digitally, I stream and research new technologies as my hobbies.
   - 🎵 I love to hear kpop and rock music.